 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in interest rates.

-For details of the Company's borrowings, including interest rate profiles, refer to note no.8 of these financial statements.
+For details of the Company's borrowings, including interest rate profiles, refer note 10 of these financial statements.

 Amount in